tagazok/my-workshops/custom-vision/tutorial.md

 * Select `GitHub` as a deployment source.

 We are going to host our website source code on GitHub.
-Later in the workshop, we will see how Static Web Apps will automaticaly deploy our website every time we push new code to our repository.
+Later in the workshop, we will see how Static Web Apps will automaticalLy deploy our website every time we push new code to our repository.

-* Sign in with your GitHub account and select the repository and the branch of your project.
+* Sign in with your GitHub account
+* Select the organization (your account), the repository(customvision-workshop) and the branch of your project (main).

-As we mentioned at the begining of the workshop, our app will have a backend and a frontend.
+As we mentioned at the beginning of the workshop, our app will have a backend and a frontend.
 In order for Static Web App to know what to deploy and where, we need to tell it where our apps are located in our repository.

 Azure Static Web Apps can handle several well-known frontend frameworks and can "compile" your Angular, React or Hugo application before deploying them.

-In our case, we have a very simple JavaScript appliation which does not require anything to run.
-So, let's choose `Custom`.
+In our case, we have a very simple JavaScript application which does not require anything to run.
+So in the Build Presets option, let's choose `Custom`.
 * In the `App location`, enter the `/www` folder as this is where our frontend is.
 * In the `Api location`, enter the `/api` or `api` (depending on your preference) folder as this is where our backend is.
 * In the `Output`, enter the `/www` folder as your frontend does not need any build system to run.